nickybrint/scripts-and-math/README.md

 # scripts_and_math

-lots of scripts and math problems
+some scripts and some math problems